jesse1029/Fake-Face-Images-Detection-Tensorflow/README.md

 National Pingtung University of Science and Technology

-This code is the implementation of our recent paper released at September 2018 -- Learning to Detect Fake Face Images in the Wild (ArXiv: https://arxiv.org/abs/1809.08754)
+This code is the implementation of our recent paper released at September 2018 -- Learning to Detect Fake Face Images in the Wild (ArXiv: https://arxiv.org/abs/1809.08754) and our recent paper published on ICIP 2019 -- Y. Zhuang and C. Hsu, "Detecting Generated Image Based on a Coupled Network with Two-Step Pairwise Learning," 2019 IEEE International Conference on Image Processing (ICIP), Taipei, Taiwan, 2019, pp. 3212-3216.

 Any suggestion/problem is welcome.

 - Our GAN synthesizers are based on https://github.com/LynnHo/DCGAN-LSGAN-WGAN-WGAN-GP-Tensorflow